kyma-incubator/compass/docs/compass/04-01-installation.md

               key: <secret_key>
 ```

-You can read more on the different cluster issuer configurations [here](https://cert-manager.io/docs/configuration/acme/)
+For more inforamtion about the different cluster issuer configurations, see the following document: [ACME Issuer](https://cert-manager.io/docs/configuration/acme/)

 ##### Connector certificate